92nd Field Artillery Regiment: World War II

 It was redesignated on 1 January 1942 as the 92nd Armored Field Artillery Battalion and assigned to the 2nd Armored Division.
 It was activated on 8 January at Fort Benning.
-The 92nd was equipped with M7 Priest 105mm self-propelled guns.
+The 92nd was equipped with M7 Priest 105 mm self-propelled guns.
 It spent almost a year training in the United States and participated in the 1942 Louisiana and North Carolina maneuvers.
 In December, it embarked from New York aboard the USAT Thomas H. Barry to join the rest of the division near Rabat, landing on 24 December near Casablanca.

 The battalion then moved north to the Mamora Forest near Rabat, where it and the division guarded against a possible Spanish attack from Spanish Morocco.
 For the next several months, the battalion conducted training, and in March and April it relocated forward with the division to Port-aux-Poules in Algeria, east of Oran.
 There, the battalion conducted amphibious assault training with LCTs in preparation for the Allied invasion of Sicily, which began on 10 July.
 However, the battalion remained in reserve at Port-aux-Poules with the division's Combat Command Reserve (CCR) during the invasion due to a lack of transports and the division's need for mobility rather than support troops in Sicily.
 Due to the speed of the Axis collapse on the island the 92nd was not needed for the operation.

 After turning in its vehicles and equipment, the 92nd was embarked aboard a British liner, now a troop transport, at Oran in November.
 It landed at Liverpool on 24 November, and was transported to Tidworth Camp, where it received new Priests and half-tracks.
 The battalion spent the winter and early spring of 1944 training for the Invasion of Normandy on the Salisbury Plain.
 In late April it began practicing loading equipment onto LCTs for the invasion.
 On 6 June the battalion received orders to march to Southampton for embarkation aboard LCTs, but its crossing of the English Channel was delayed due to the fierce German resistance at Omaha Beach.
 It arrived off Vierville-sur-Mer at dusk on 10 June, and landed on Omaha Beach in the afternoon of 11 June.

 With the 2nd Armored, the battalion fought in the Normandy campaign, the Northern France Campaign, the Rhineland Campaign, the Ardennes-Alsace campaign, and the Central Europe Campaign of World War II.